enricobn/iuv/README.md

+### Install iuv-core
+Since it's not in a remote repository, for now, you have to install locally:
+`./gradlew iuv:iuv-core install`

 ### Compile and run the test page
+When you change (and install) a new version on the iuv-core library you have to delete the examples/buttons/out folder.
-From intellij you have only to compile the project then right click on test.html -> open in browser
+From intellij you have to build the project (Ctrl-F9).
+Then right click on examples/buttons/web/test.html -> open in browser.